Kundrakudi Adigal

-Kundrakudi Adigal (11 July 1925 – 15 April 1995) was a Tamil orator and writer.
-He was a fervent Saivite Hindu.
+Srinivasa Pillai Aranganathan (11 July 1925 – 15 April 1995), popularly known as Kundrakudi Adigal was a Saivite ascetic, Tamil orator, and writer from Tamil Nadu, India.
 He has written many books about Saivism and Tamil Literature.

 Early life

-Kundrakudi Adigal was born in Thiruvaalappuththoor near Mayiladuthurai on 11 July 1925.
-His father name is Srinivasa Pillai.
-Mother name is Sornathammal.
-The name given to him by his parents is Aranganathan.
-He has two elder brother and one elder sister.
+He was born Aranganathan on 11 July 1925 in Naduthittu (a village in present-day Mayiladuthurai district to Srinivasa Pillai and Sornathammal.
+He had two elder brother and one elder sister.

 Religious work

 In 1945 he joined Dharumapuram Mutt.
 Here he learned saivism, Tamil Literature.
 Later he joined Kundrakudi Thiruvannamalai Mutt.
 On 16 June 1952 he was appointed as 45th pointiff of the mutt.
-He introduced many reforms in the mutt such as abolishing caste based admission in the mutt.
+He introduced many reforms in the mutt such as abolishing caste-based admission in the mutt.

 His statue installed posthumously at the mutt is garlanded on his birthday by the government of Tamil Nadu as a government function.

 Writings

-The books written by him was nationalised by Government of Tamil Nadu in the year 1990.
+The books written by him was nationalised by the Government of Tamil Nadu in 1990.